COGS18/COGS18.github.io/_build/materials/06-DataTypes.md

 - Python is zero-based (The first index is '0')
 - Negative indices index backwards through a collection
-- A sequence of indices (called a slice) can be accessed using start:stop
+- A sequence of indices (called a slice) can be accessed using `start:stop`
     - In this contstruction, `start` is included then every element until `stop`, not including `stop` itself
+    - To skip values in a sequence use `start:stop:step`

 ### SideNote: But why is it like this...